A Washington Injury Lawyer Discusses Pain and Suffering Settlements

 What happens if the case cannot be settled through the negotiation process?

 For example, lets say you are in a car accident where Mrs. Smith runs into your car.
 Mrs. Smith is insured by Acme Insurance.
 If you can’t settle the case through the negotiation process, you would sue Mrs. Smith.
 Acme Insurance will hire a lawyer to represent Mrs. Smith at no cost to her and will pay for any damages for which Mrs. Smith is found responsible up to the limits of her insurance policy.
 In this example, Mrs. Smith’s policy pays up to $50,000, but it is undisputed that your damages are actually $100,000.

-At this point, a Washington injury lawyer at The Law Offices of Loren S. Etengoff will determine if you have under insured motorist coverage.
+At this point, a Washington injury lawyer at the Etengoff Pak Law Groupwill determine if you have under insured motorist coverage.
 This is coverage that you have purchased from your insurance company that allows you to make a claim with your insurance company for the difference between what the under insured motorist’s policy will pay (in Mrs. Smith’s case, $50,000) and what your under insured motorist policy will cover.

-It is rare that a Washington injury lawyer at The Law Offices of Loren S. Etengoff would attempt to go after a person’s assets, because if they have a great deal of assets, it is likely they will have adequate insurance coverage.
+It is rare that a Washington injury lawyer at the Etengoff Pak Law Group would attempt to go after a person’s assets, because if they have a great deal of assets, it is likely they will have adequate insurance coverage.
 If they do not have much in the way of assets, they can simply file bankruptcy so it is likely that going after the assets of Mrs. Smith in this case would not benefit the injured party.

 Who will pay for my medical bills during treatment?

 You may assume that your treatment will be covered by Mrs. Smith’s insurance company (Acme Insurance); however, this is not the way it works.
 Acme Insurance will not pay for your medical treatment until the case is settled, and the case is not settled until you reach maximum medical improvement.